 The sugar-white beaches on Marco Island reveal an array of treasures, from lion’s paws to moon shells, coquinas, clams and cockles, which are just some of the 400 shells species that have been found in the area.
 Make a stop at unspoiled Tigertail Beach on the north side of the island, where it’s possible to collect a vast array of beautiful, exotic shells during your excursion.

 A combination of pristine beach and pine forest, the beaches on Honeymoon Island offer a dreamy landscape.
 Its crystal clear waters allow for opportunities to look for sand dollars and other interesting shells along the beach and they’re all within the first few feet of where the water meets the beach.
 You can also visit nearby Caladesi Island State Park to stroll the protected beach area and look for shells.

 Anna Maria Island (Nearby Hotels)

-Shelling is a favorite pastime for both locals and visitors alike near Anna Maria Island.
-Sitting on the southern edge of the island is Coquina Beach, where soft white sand and clear waters offer plenty of shelling opportunities.
+Shelling is a favorite outdoor activity on Florida’s beloved Anna Maria Island.
+Sitting on the southern edge of the island is Coquina Beach, its soft white sand and clear waters offer plenty of shelling opportunities.
 Take the ferry to Egmont Key, where you can spend a quiet afternoon scouring through piles of shells that have washed up to the shoreline.